 Maps are an integral part of the RPR experience, and RPR offers robust searching capabilities via maps.
 To begin map searching, first conduct a preliminary search for properties in any geographic area.
 After your search is complete, change the Search Results page from List View to Map View using the controls above the results.
 (Next time, your search will default to this view.)

 Use the gray toolbar above the map to create and save your customized search.
 You have several choices for searching with the map by using the three different drop down menus as shown below:

-You can draw a box on the map by clicking the gray “Box” button and then drawing on the map.
+You can draw a box on the map by choosing Box from the dropdown and drawing on the map.
 Searching a box (rectangle or square) can be helpful for finding a potentially representative sample of properties in an area you do not know well.

 The box is drawn from the upper left corner to the lower right corner.
 After you finish drawing the box, you can search in the area you drew and save the area to use again.
 The search and save options both appear in the pop up dialogue after you finish drawing.
 You may also modify the area using the Edit This Area link in the popup.
 See more details about using your saved search, below.

 If you want to search for all properties within a three-mile radius of a location, you can use the radius tool.
 Like the box search, the radius search is helpful for assembling a sampling of properties, or it can be useful if your search involves a landmark or property to which you need proximity.